 Students who have a current exemption from school for home education:

-Year 10: May enrol in Personal learning plan only, or a full year 10 load
+Year 10: May enrol in Exploring Identities and Futures only, or a full Year 10 program.

-Students with medical conditions may be either school-based or college-based.
-Enrolment is considered on an individual basis.
+Students with medical conditions will be considered on an individual basis.

 The medical condition may be short or long term and prevent the student attending their enrolled school on a full time basis.